rasbot/9_to_5_Smash_It_AI/README.md

 <!-- ALGORITHMS -->
 ## Reinforcement Learning Algorithms
 ---
 As mentioned above, the policy is the algorithm used in reinforcement learning.
 The simplest example, which doesn't involve any learning, is a stochastic policy where an agent randomly moves around an environment.
 If the goal is to do something like collect all the coins in an environment, a random walk will eventually get the job done.
 If the policy has feedback from the environment, a more intelligent policy can be adopted.
+There are several popular reinforcement learning algorithms used in training agents.

 <!-- PPO -->